After School - Week 2

 • Consistent wages and providing food to government officials are modern practices.
 Back then, such systems didn’t exist.
 We sometimes overestimate the strength of traditional states, but in some ways, they were weaker than modern states.

 • In Translation Theory, we discussed how translation is marginalized in some countries, like the UK, where turning to translated works is not common and such translations are quite limited.
-This reminded me of what director Bong Joon Ho said: 'Once you overcome the one-inch barrier of subtitles, you will be introduced to so many amazing films.
+This reminded me of what director Bong Joon Ho said: "Once you overcome the one-inch barrier of subtitles, you will be introduced to so many amazing films."

 WTR - What to Read